 Explore the practical applications of theories in the field of Accounting, Auditing, Taxation, Financial Management and Company Secretarial Practices.
 Obtaining field experience working in accounting and auditing profession as an intern of an audit firm, a company or any accepted organization.
 Enhance students' interpersonal, technical and informational skills.

-Learning : On-the-Job-Training, Internship in accounting/finance or

-Assessment: Internship record book, Viva - Voce

-Reading: Guidelines on the Internship developed by the University of
+Methods of Teaching and Learning : On-the-Job-Training, Internship in accounting/finance or similar position with department supervision Assessment : Recommended Reading : Internship record book, Viva - Voce Guidelines on the Internship developed by the University of